szczyglis-dev/map-markers-geocode/README.md

 # Tutorial: how to use maps APIs?

 ## Google Maps / Javascript

-**The example shows how to place the draggable marker on the map, read the coordinates from its position, and how to use geocoding to find the coordinates of the place you are looking for, and then update the marker position with the coordinates found.**
+**The example demonstrates how to place a draggable marker on the map, read the coordinates from its position, and use geocoding to find the coordinates of a specified location, then update the marker's position with the found coordinates.**

-For the full working example, including the form, libraries, and browser-working code, see the file `google_maps.html` in the repository.
+For the complete working example, including the form, libraries, and browser-ready code, see the file `google_maps.html` in the repository.

 ```js
 let map,